RobertTalbert/discretecs/Video/scripts-module-1.md

 So we have 2^10, 2^9, 2^8, then a 2^6, 2^5, 2^3, 2^2, and 2^1 and no other powers of 2.
 That means the binary representation is 11101101110.

-You might be wondering how we go about splitting up a decimal number into a sum of powers of 2 in the first place.
-It's not necessarily obvious.
-In a later video we're going to present a speedy algorithm for doing this which will make it easy to convert representations from base 10 to base 2 like this.
+It's not totally clear right now how we can easily split up a number into a sum of powers of 2 like this other than through guess and check.
+But don't worry -- In a later video we're going to present a speedy algorithm for doing this which will make it easy to convert representations from base 10 to base 2.

 Notice that converting the representation in the other direction, from binary to decimal, is on the other hand pretty easy.
 For example look at the binary integer 10101100.
 This is saying this number 2^2 + 2^3 + 2^5 + 2^7 and a calculator will tell you this is the decimal number 172.
 Just use the bits to tell you which powers of 2 to include, find those powers of 2, then sum them up.

-So in this video you've learned about how humans and computers represent numbers, in base 10 or decimal and base 2 or binary respectively, and how to translate from one representation to another.
+So in this video you've learned what our primary school concept of base 10 representation means, what a binary digit or bit is, what base 2 or binary representation means, a basic first idea of how to convert an integer from decimal to binary representation (although we're going to improve on this in a later video) and how to convert from binary to decimal.
 That's a big step toward being able to understand how computers and computer programs really work!
-See you in the next video.
+Congratulations and see you in the next video.

 ## 1.2